A food processor is a kitchen must-have -- no matter what size your kitchen

 A good food processor can perform a variety of food prep tasks

-A well-built, full-size food processors -- usually 7 to 20 cups -- is a great tool to have around for the serious or frequent cook or baker.
-It can do everything from quickly chopping an onion to kneading dough.
-It can even perform really tough jobs like mixing meat for loaves or meatballs.
-Even if you just need it for occasional use, it can save a lot of time cutting, chopping and grating -- perfect for people who may not have the best knife skills.
+A well-built, full-size food processor -- usually 7 to 20 cups -- is a great tool to have around for the serious or frequent cook or baker.
+It can do everything from quickly chopping an onion to kneading dough, even performing really tough jobs like mixing meat for loaves or meatballs.
+Even if you just need a food processor for occasional use, it can save a lot of time cutting, chopping and grating -- perfect for people who may not have the best knife skills.
 If you don't need a food processor very often, or are just using it to chop and mince, we have suggestions for budget food processors further down this page.
-If you're just cooking for one or two people, or don't have a lot of storage space, see our recommendations for small food processors.
-If you just need something for the occasional chopping of nuts, or dicing small quantities of vegetables, we think you'll love having a food chopper.
-Just need to make baby food?
-A baby food maker is a great, all-in-one appliance that makes it simple.
+If you're just cooking for one or two people, or don't have a lot of storage space, see our recommendations for small food processors; we include food choppers there as well, which are handy tools if you just need something for dicing small quantities.

 All of these Cuisinart food processors are easy to use, come with a good variety of discs, blades, pushers and covers, and all parts are dishwasher safe.
-They are also highly durable machines, which is a good thing because the one complaint we see over and over with Cuisinart is that dealing with customer service can be a real pain -- the biggest blot on an otherwise excellent overall record.
+Like the Cuisinart DFP-14BCN , they are also highly durable machines, which is a good thing because the one complaint we see over and over with Cuisinart is that dealing with customer service can be a real pain -- the biggest blot on an otherwise excellent overall record.

-If money is no object, you may want to check out the 14-cup Breville BFP800XL Sous Chef Food Processor (Est. $390).
-This Breville food processor almost made our Best Reviewed list.
-It's a top pick by more experts and gets equally good reviews by users.
+If money is no object, you may want to check out the 14-cup Breville BFP800XL Sous Chef Food Processor (Est. $400).
+The BFP800XL is a top pick by more experts than the Cuisinart, and gets equally good reviews by users.
 It also comes with more accessories, like a second, smaller processing bowl, which is a great extra so you don't have to dirty the large one when you just have a small job.
 Reviewers also say it slices with much more precision than the Cuisinart.
-However, its price is substantially higher.
-Since most people really don't need to be able to precisely slice a zucchini to a 0.3 mm thickness, the Cuisinart is simply a better value, and will more than meet the needs of most cooks.
+However, since most people really don't need to be able to precisely slice a zucchini to a 0.3 mm thickness, the Cuisinart is simply a better value and will more than meet the needs of most cooks.

 In this price class, there is nothing that even comes close in reviews to Cuisinart or Breville.
 If you want a good food processor that will last for years, buy either brand and you'll be happy.
 However, Breville makes only one food processor and it only comes in one size -- 14 cups -- whereas Cuisinart makes food processors in sizes ranging from 21 ounces to 20 cups.
 That makes it more likely that you'll find a Cuisinart food processor that will closely match your needs.